CSCI3356-Fall2024/Pixel-Pirates/README.md

 ## leah
 ### In Progress
-1. Word search (once actions is in a workable state)
 2. Make campaigns once listed on landing page editable *works but might change to pop-up for more efficiency* fix CSS for it because wonky
-3. User can see where they are on ranking even if not on top 50
+3. User can see where they are on ranking even if not on top 50 -- wonky
-4. Logic for if users have the same number of points
+4. Logic for if users have the same number of points (also is leaderboard tracking total number of points so points won't be deducted when they exchange for rewards
-5. Start mobile interface
+5. Start mobile interface (home and profile are responsive)
+6. Make sidebar disappear when mobile - hmaburger

 ## meg
 ### in progress